Sachin-dot-py/Dishcovery/README.md

 ## How It Works

-**Homecooks** register, set up their profiles, and update daily menus with comprehensive dietary information.
+Homecooks register, set up their profiles, and update daily menus with comprehensive dietary information.
-**Buyers** explore available homecooks (sorted by proximity), review menus, and place orders.
+Buyers explore available homecooks (sorted by proximity), review menus, and place orders.
-**Order Processing:**  Automated email notifications are sent for order placement, status updates, and cancellations.
+Automated email notifications are sent for order placement, status updates, and cancellations.
 Detailed invoices are generated for every order.